-and on the left.

-a footnote for all other sources that you have individually selected.
+- an in-text citation when you use wording or ideas developed in the assigned reading material (namely the textbook and primary documents).
+See examples below and on the left. - a footnote for all other sources that you have individually selected.